 The main topics that are considered relevant are: Continue reading Partner meeting in Rome

 What are the competences that you can acquire in voluntary activities – besides those that depend on the actual voluntary placement.
 This was one of the leading questions in the research phase.
 The partners built a first repository and consolidated it with extensive research activities.
-The resulting list contains 23 competencies..
-These are : Continue reading Competences in volunteering
+The resulting list contains 23 competencies.
+These are :

 On 12./13. of February, 2019, the Job Bridge partners met in Paris for the kick-off meeting.
 The main purpose of the meeting was to get to know to each other and to plan in detail the first project activities.